ddeaguiar/cljminecraft-deploy/README.md

 # cljminecraft-deploy

-A Leiningen plugin that adds a hook to `lein jar` to deploy the cljminecraft plugin to the Bukkit `plugins` directory.
+A Leiningen plugin that adds a hook to `lein deploy` to deploy the cljminecraft plugin to the local Bukkit `plugins` directory.

 ## Usage